SerekKiri/fluttoverflow/README.md

 For help getting started with Flutter, view our [online documentation](https://flutter.dev/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+## Working with StackExchange API

+To start you need to create `key.dart` file with code inside:

+    const key = 'your_key_here'

+Where you can get key?

+Enter https://api.stackexchange.com/ and find `Register For An App Key`